samad1337/LFI-Payload-Gen/README.md

 # LFI-Payload-Gen
 Tool to generate various lfi payloads
-This tool generates LFI payloads by taking the Directoryname and Depth as an argument
+This tool generates LFI payloads by taking the Directoryname and Depth as  arguments

     Usage  :  python genlfipayload.py <dir> <depth>